 - diet of high simple-carb (gels, sugar bars/drinks) low fiber and little-no probiotic foods, resulting in imbalanced gut bacterial populations as well as mucous-membrane issues – giving rise to very common bloating, pain, cramping, nausea during training and racing.

-So as endurance athletes, obviously we can’t escape the extended periods of exercise training – but it does prompt us to relook at our training (and general) foods, and what choices we could make to reduce the negative impact on our gut-health.
+As endurance athletes, we obviously can’t escape the extended periods of exercise training – but it does prompt us to rethink our diet, and what choices we could make to reduce the negative impact on our gut health..and possibly, our mental state.

-At SFuels we get asked about our resistant starches/fibres we formulated into SFuels LIFE Bars – as this is very unique for an Endurance training food product.
+At SFuels we get asked about our resistant starches/fibers we formulated into SFuels LIFE Bars.

 From our companies perspective, Going Longer isn’t just about the one training session.
 Going Longer, is about being able to put in day after day, week after week, year after year of endurance training.
-So when we built our product we thought about your Endurance now, your racing this year, and the longevity of your health and Endurance lifestyle.
+Consistent training blocks, and the building of systemic health, and longevity.
+So when we designed our product we thought about your Endurance now, your racing this year, and the longevity of your health and Endurance lifestyle.

 Secondly, the resistant starches are source fuel/food for the gut microbiome.
-They feed the bacteria, and the bacteria then produce short chain fatty acids, butyrate, hormones and other chemicals.
+They feed the bacteria, and the bacteria then produce short chain fatty acids (SFAs), butyrate, hormones and other chemicals.
 Alison’s article above provides a lot more detail on what these substances provide the body.

 We believe at SFuels, that published research like Alison Clarke’s and many other similar papers prior – are just the beginning of a nutritional renaissance whereby the gut increasingly becomes the foundation of holistic health and wellbeing.
 As the training of Endurance athletes places extreme stress on this critical part of our bodies health, it’s only good reason that we need to feed and care for it even more – if we are to Go Longer, in our day to day training, our racing and ultra-endurance lifestyle.